GospelTrust/milpitas.cc/docs/content/_posts/2022-08-29-ethiopian-christianity.md

 - C. end of the 5th century – Syrian monks bring monasticism to Ethiopia and begin translating the Bible into Ge’ez, one of the local languages which now exists only as the liturgical language of the **Ethiopian Orthodox Church** (like their version of Latin)

-- 451 – the **EOC** follows the lead of the **Coptic Church of Alexandria** in rejecting the [Council of Chalcedon's] decision on the two equal natures of Jesus Christ.
+- 451 – the **EOC** follows the lead of the **Coptic Church of Alexandria** in rejecting the [Council of Chalcedon]'s decision on the two equal natures of Jesus Christ.
 The **EOC** becomes **miaphysite**, asserting that the mystery of the Incarnation enables Jesus to have one nature in which the divine and human are equally present.
 They get labeled [monophysites] by Chalcedonian churches

   - This is why the **EOC** added the word _tewahedo_ to their name (**Ethiopian Orthodox Tewahedo Church**), because it means “unity” and is meant to express their belief in Jesus’ singular nature that unites the divine with the human